CassioML/cassio-website/docs/frameworks/llamaindex/setup.md

     You can skip this page if you are interested in Colab notebooks only.

-    These are the instructions for local setup of the Llamaindex-specific Python environment.
+    These are the instructions for local setup of the LlamaIndex-specific Python environment.
 A prerequisite is the [general setup for running locally](/more_info/#run-with-local-jupyter).

 You should have a copy of this repository from the [general local-run setup](/more_info/#run-with-local-jupyter) already.